model-checking/kani-vscode-extension/README.md

 ![Kani Usage](resources/screenshots/kani-demo.png)

 1. Open a Rust Package in Visual Studio Code
-2. Navigate to the testing panel and expand on the Kani Proofs tree where the proofs are stored
+2. Navigate to the testing panel and expand on the Kani harnesses tree where the harnesses are stored
 3. Click on the play button beside the harness or the filename or the crate to run Kani on the respective test case.

 Check [user guide](docs/user-guide.md) for more detailed information.